scpkr/2019-Q2-CAP-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Click _Save_.

-1. Open the file `xs-security.json` and edit the `xsappname` parameter to `furnitureshop_XXX`, where `XXX` is your student number.
-Click _Save_.

-1. Download the [img.zip](https://github.com/sandeep-tds/cloud-cf-furnitureshop-documentation/raw/master/Exercise-03-Publish-Wishlist/img.zip) file and save it locally.
+2. Download the [img.zip](https://github.com/sandeep-tds/cloud-cf-furnitureshop-documentation/raw/master/Exercise-03-Publish-Wishlist/img.zip) file and save it locally.

     Please remember where you have saved this file, as you will need to upload it into Web IDE in the next step.

-1. Expand the `ui/webapp` folder, then right-click on the `webapp` folder and select _Import -> File or Project_.
+3. Expand the `ui/webapp` folder, then right-click on the `webapp` folder and select _Import -> File or Project_.

     Choose the `img.zip` file that you have just downloaded.

     ![import](images/Exercise1_25_import_img.png)

-1. Click _OK_.
+4. Click _OK_.
 You can ignore any warnings about over writing an existing folder.

     You will see that lots of image files have now been imported into the `webapp/img` folder.

-1. Open the `Master.view.xml` under `webapp/view` folder.
+5. Open the `Master.view.xml` under `webapp/view` folder.

-1. On or near line 62, you will find the `<ObjectListItem>` object.
+6. On or near line 62, you will find the `<ObjectListItem>` object.
 Edit it to include the code as shown:

     ```xml
     <ObjectListItem